oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     Pixel = MapOf(Channel, Integer)

 Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown in the previous [section](#333-derived-enumerations).

+### 3.3.5 Pointers
+A hierarchical filesystem contains leaf nodes (files) and container nodes (directories), and it is a common operation to "walk a subtree" to enumerate paths to all of the files in and under a given directory.
+The fields of a Map or Record type can be marked as containers using the "dir" field option ([Table 3-5](#table-3-5-field-options)) to indicate that fields below that type are included in a hierarchy.
+The container designation has no effect on the structure or serialization of information instances.
+Its only effect is on the contents of a pointer list derived from that type.

+Example:

+    Catalog = Record {
+        1 a    TypeA,
+        2 b/   TypeB,
+    }
+    TypeA = Record {
+        1 foo  String,
+        2 bar  String
+    }
+    TypeB = Record {
+        1 foo  Integer,
+        2 bar  Integer
+    }
+    Paths = Map(Pointer(Catalog))

 # 4 Serialization
 Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-types).
 Serialization rules define how to represent instances of each type using a specific format.
 Several serialization formats are defined in this section.
 In order to be usable with JADN, serialization formats defined elsewhere must: